Taxes Matter when Investing

 - Asset Location: Which account should hold which assets to maximize tax-efficiency over the long-run?

-- Withdrawal Strategies: How you withdraw money and from which investment accounts can have a significant impact on retirement cash flow.
+- Withdrawal Strategies: How you withdraw money and from which investment accounts, respectively, can have a significant impact on retirement cash flow.

 - Roth Conversions: Strategically moving tax-deferred assets to a Roth IRA is a great tool for managing retirement cash flow.